 “He is in a way a tragic figure and yet it’s hard to feel sorry for him,” said O’Neil.

 In the comics, Venom is a super-steroid that turns the user into an unstoppable wrecking machine.
 (O’Neil created the drug based on his own experiences with addiction.)
-All of the other test subjects in Peña Dura were killed during the experiments, but Bane survives, gaining the physical strength to match his vast intellect.
+All of the other test subjects in Peña Dura were killed during the experiments, but Bane survived, gaining the physical strength to match his vast intellect.
 But the drug must be constantly administered to keep the user bulked up and not suffering from withdrawals, so Bane has to have two tubes inserted into the back of his skull that feed him a constant supply of Venom.

 In the comics, Bane has an incredibly dark origin.
 But in the real world, his creation was a rather pleasant one.
 The Knightfall storyline and Bane’s backstory were fleshed out during a four-day summit held at a resort in Pennsylvania named Andalusia, also known as the Nicholas Biddle Estate.